Original petitioner welcomes Centre's NRC move, Cong objects

 AASU Advisor Samujjal Bhattacharya said they were not satisfied with the final NRC but have full faith in the Supreme Court and "we have approached the highest court to redress the grievances of people of Assam".
 "There is a law that NRC can be applicable to the entire country with the cut-off date as 1951 and it should have been done.
 In Assam, we have a special provision that the cut-off year is 1971 and we want it to be updated," he added.

-The AASU along with other student bodies of the North Eastern states have been demanding NRC updation in all the states of the region, Bhattacharya claimed..
+The AASU along with other student bodies of the North Eastern states have been demanding NRC updation in all the states of the region, Bhattacharya claimed.
+Meanwhile, the Prabajan Virodhi Manch, an organisation against infiltration, alleged that the focus of the BJP-led NDA government at the Centre lies on passing the Citizenship Amendment Bill (CAB) in Parliament and not the interests of the indigenous people of Assam.

+The Asom Gana Parishad (AGP), a coalition partner of the ruling BJP in the state, did not react to the NRC issue.
+The AGP had pulled out of the BJP-led coalition government in the state over the CAB in January this year before returning to it ahead of the Lok Sabha elections..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)